 As an omnivore, pizza for me used to be crust, tomato sauce, cheese and a topping – pepperoni when I ate meat and mushrooms while I was a vegetarian.
 Now as a vegan, pizza has become much more creative and flavorful.
 Who says we need to stick to the rules of using tomato sauce and cheese?
 Why not put chickpeas and tahini on a pizza?
-This pizza was inspired by my favorite lunchtime Greek salad.
-I originally made it with vegan Soy Feta that had been sent to me to review.
-After I ran out of the samples, I found it at the local Whole Foods, and quickly became an addict, but sadly, they no longer carry it.
-Rather than give up on my favorite salad altogether, I set about making my own “feta” with tofu.
-While it doesn’t taste exactly like feta cheese, it has a similar flavor, and it compliments this pizza quite nicely.
+This recipe was inspired by my favorite lunchtime Greek salad.
+And don’t think that I’ve never put salad on a pizza, because of course I have!
+I like to make pizza once a week or so, and I always like to mix things up.

 Greek Pizza with Tofu Feta